Three reasons why miracles are rarely happening today

 3. Miracles are irrelevant to an unbelieving generation, instead God gives visions and dreams

-God knew man’s knowledge would increase.
-The internet made it possible for anyone to become a philosopher or a doctor.
-In fact, the idea of a Creator is mocked by intellects—miracles regarded as pseudo-science.
+God knew man’s knowledge would increase exponentially.
+The internet can turn anyone to become a philosopher or a doctor.
+In fact, the idea of a Creator is mocked by intellects—miracles regarded as a coincidence.

-As we enter the third millennia, Christian apologetics becomes critical in preaching the Gospel.
+Christian apologetics becomes critical in preaching the Gospel as we enter the third millennia.

 “And in the last days it shall be, God declares, that I will pour out my Spirit on all flesh, and your sons and your daughters shall prophesy, and your young men shall see visions, and your old men shall dream dreams…”